OAGi/Score/docs/user_guide/index.rst

 This section describes Agency ID List editing when its revision number is 2 or more.

-1. Open the “Edit Agency ID List detail” page according to `View detail of an Agency ID List <#view-detail-of-an-agency-id-list>`__, if it is not already opened.
+1. Open the "Edit Agency ID List detail" page according to `View detail of an Agency ID List <#view-detail-of-an-agency-id-list>`__, if it is not already opened.
 The Agency ID List has to be in the WIP state, and the current user has to be the owner to be editable.
 The fields